mads-hartmann/new/README.md

 Before switching to nix (merging this branch) I want to

-- Git hooks
-  - See https://github.com/cachix/pre-commit-hooks.nix as a way to mange [pre-commit](https://pre-commit.com/) with nix.
-  - Run treefmt as part of the githook
 - Document shell.nix better
 - Version locking (forgot the name of the tool)
 - Do I want to use cachix as a binary cache?
 Is it useful when I don't nix-build anything?